Skip to content

 34-40 total credits required

-Students in the University of New Haven’s online MBA program will complete 25 core courses and 9-15 credits of their chosen concentration.
+Students in the University of New Haven’s online MBA program will complete 25 credits of core courses and 9-15 credits of their chosen concentration.

 The University of New Haven’s online MBA features career-focused concentrations in business analytics, data analytics (STEM), and global supply chain management, along with a general MBA option.
 Each concentration is designed to provide the expertise you need to take the next step in your business career.